econchick/new-coder/docs/_posts/2013-03-04-Part-3-Setting-up-SQLAlchemy.md

 A few things I want to point out with this example.
 First, the `from sqlalchemy import *` line.
 The `import *` literally imports everything into our `models.py` file.
 This is typically not good; it can sacrifice performance, and is also unclear to whomever reads your code later.
 We specifically want the `create_engine()` function from `sqlalchemy`, and if we just `import *`, it is difficult to initially see that `create_engine()` is defined in and imported from `sqlalchemy`.

-Let's be better developers and change our import statement to `from sqlalchemy import create_engine`.
+Let’s be better developers and change our import statement to `from sqlalchemy import create_engine`.
 Here, we avoid importing everything from the `sqlalchemy` package, and we are more explicit with what we are using from `sqlalchemy`.

 We make a general `import settings` statement – it does not import every item in `settings.py`, but it gives us access to any item we want by later using `settings.DATABASE`.
 You can think of the difference between `import settings` versus `from sqlalchemy import *` as "take the basket" versus "take everything out of the basket."